• Skip to primary navigation

 Instructions

-• Boil potatoes - In a large pot, bring salted water to a rolling boil.
-Add peeled potatoes to the water and cook for 15-20 minutes or until tender.
+• Boil potatoes – While the garlic roasts, start the potatoes.
+In a large pot, add peeled potatoes.
+Add enough broth to cover the potatoes then bring the broth to a boil.
+Once the water begins to boil, salt the water and cook for about 20 minutes or until fork tender.

 Notes